wtnwin111/interview/src/com/interview/flag/README.md

     *HINT: DFS*

 7. [Math] Some number be rotated 180 degree still be itself, for example: 96196's rotation is 96196.
-    Write code to find all such length length within N.
+    Write code to find all such number whose length within N.

     *HINT: rotated to be itself options: 1, 8, 69 and 96. do permutation based on length.